AetherraLabs/Aetherra/docs/AETHERRA_MEMORY_SYSTEM.md

 - Core memory (local, SQLite)
   - `LyrixaMemorySystem` stores conversation, project, preferences, and learning memories with indexes for efficient lookup.
 Note: the `memory_core.py` module header is marked “DEPRECATED” because top-level engine calls are adapted to QEME; however, the SQLite-backed `LyrixaMemorySystem` class remains fully supported and is used by the advanced orchestrator and tests.
 - Orchestrated advanced memory
-  - `AetherraMemoryEngineAdvanced` coordinates: core memory, fractal/concept/episodic structures, narrative generation, pulse/health monitoring, and reflective analysis.
+  - `AetherraMemoryEngineAdvanced` coordinates: core memory, fractal/concept/episodic structures, narrative generation, pulse/health monitoring, reflective analysis, and **STORM** (Sheaf-Transport Optimized Retrieval Memory, feature-flagged).
 - Compression and quantum‑hybrid
   - `QFACMemorySystem` and `QFACMemoryNode` provide adaptive compression and retrieval; can bridge to `QuantumMemoryBridge` when hybrid/quantum modes are enabled.